andrewmorrisondev/snake/README.md

 ![screenshot of snake](https://i.imgur.com/RuWH5C8.png)

 <!-- #### a description of snake, why I chose it, and a screenshot -->
 Snake is a classic arcade game, originally programmed in 1997 by Taneli Armanto of Nokia.
 Introduced on the Nokia 6110.
 I chose to build snake becuase I like playing snake.
+The __theme__ of this project will honor the original, but take liberties where appropriate (or fun).
 <!-- # How to Play -->
 In this very early stage of development, functionallity is limited.
 Press space to begin to move the snake around the board, and use WASD to control the direction. __PLEASE NOTE__ The snake will slither off the edge of the play area.
 This will be patched in later versions.